raunakshrivastav/Raunak-/README.md

 # Raunak-
-BEGINNER , 1st year B.Tech student with an average score at a average college.
+BEGINNER , 1st year B.Tech student with an average score at an average college.